 Most Spiritual Cities/Towns:

 Snowbird, UT I don't know how else to say it but to just say it: the towering mountain in Snowbird spoke to me.
-I know it sounds crazy, but I felt a divine presence all around me emminiating from this spiritual mountain.
+I know it sounds crazy, but I felt a divine presence all around me emanating from this spiritual mountain.
 I couldn't keep my eyes off of it and whether I meditated or exercised, its omnipotent presence really transformed me in many ways.
 This mountain is no joke and I had my most spiritual life experiences at its base.

 Sedona, AZ The vortex energy here is real.
 So here's the deal: We went to Sedona a few years ago and eagerly awaited for the vortex energy to kick in while visiting the various sites that are known for their presence, without any luck.
 During our second time around on this road trip, a guide took us to a specific spot we would have likely missed on our own, and BOOM!
 All five of us immediately felt the tingling sensation and magnetic pull in our extended hands.
 Whether you experience the sensations of the energy, or not, Sedona's landscape is so breathtaking that it seems unthinkable that anyone would come out of it not questioning their life path, goals, and purpose.
 Vortex energy or not, Sedona is filled with a sense of spirituality that draws on all the senses to be present, grateful, and aware.

 Santa Fe, NM We have visited Santa Fe three times, twice on this road trip.
-We are so drawn to the desert landscapes that permeates in every aspect of the city.
+We are so drawn to the desert landscapes that permeate every aspect of the city.
 No other place perfectly blends into nature as well as Santa Fe does and its ability to do so brings an instant soothing and serene effect on those enjoying it.
 In addition, Native American culture is woven into every aspect of the culture here, further drawing visitors into spiritual realms.
 Finally, the nearby mountains offer many hiking trails, in various terrains, that further bring one towards nature and the divine presence that cannot be denied in this magical place.

 Best Ski Villages:

 It's hard to choose which ski towns we liked best since there are so many wonderful options in the country.
-Ultimately, these three make my best of list.
+Ultimately, these three make my "best of" list.

 Snowbird, UT Although a tiny resort, Snowbird has one of the most massive mountains to shred with over one hundred and forty trails, not for the faint of heart.
 There is no shopping district nor are there plenty of restaurants to choose from but the Cliff Lodge is a relaxing haven with a wonderful spa and two delicious restaurants.
 Zero frills are offered here because the main draw is the mountain.
 Seven nights was not enough, I could have easily spent a month here despite how few activities are offered.